 The Chocolate Peppermint Stick tastes exactly like you’d expect from the name.
-The main flavor is strongly peppermint, but the creme de cacao is powerful, too.
+The main flavor is strongly peppermint, but the creme de cacao is powerful, too, and then there’s just a hint of berry.
 If you’ve ever had one of those peppermint sticks that has a chocolate ribbon woven through it instead of the usual red fruity ones, that’s about what this drink tastes like.

 This drink should be regarded as a double, and therefore might not be your best choice for a party (particularly if people will be driving themselves home).
 It’s wonderful to sip along on a night in.
 It’s also sweet enough to substitute for dessert – like a chocolate after dinner mint with a kick.
 Except, a lot of chocolate-mint candies use dark chocolate, and the Chocolate Peppermint Stick has more of a milk chocolate flavor.